Continual Prune-and-Select: Class-incremental learning with specialized subnetworks: Related Work

 A Meta-Learning approach for class-IL is proposed by iTAML \cite{rajasegaran2020itaml}.
-The algorithm for updating parameters for all old tasks also needs fixed sized memory, but iTAML uses a momentum based strategy for meta-updates to overcome catastrophic forgetting.
-At test stage, iTAML starts by predicting the task associated to that sample using a given test batch, and then adapts its parameters to the predicted task using data from fixed memory.
+The algorithm for updating parameters for all old tasks also needs fixed-sized memory, but iTAML uses a momentum-based strategy for meta-updates to overcome catastrophic forgetting.
+At the test stage, iTAML starts by predicting the task associated with that sample using a given test batch, and then adapts its parameters to the predicted task using data from fixed memory.
 Finally, with the adapted model and predicted task-ID, iTAML makes a prediction.
 Overall, iTAML uses samples from previous tasks to prevent forgetting, and the batch of test data to predict task-ID, making it the most demanding algorithm out of consideration.
 Also, the model adaptation to the predicted task makes it computationally more expensive than other state-of-the-art methods.